rcl-ssl/docs/containers/nginx.md

 - Replace ``example.com`` with your domain name

 - RCL SSL DNS AutoRenew will auto generate folder names to store certificate files.
 In this case, for the domain ``example.com``, the full chain certificate and private key files are stored in a folder named ``example-com`` following a folder naming convention.
-For your domain, follow the [Folder Naming Convention](./docker.md#certificate-files) described in this link
+For your domain, follow the [Folder Naming Convention](./docker.md#certificate-files) described in the link

 ## Create a Docker Compose file